 CC:

-Dear Dr. Jungers and Esteemed Reviewers:
+Dear Dr. Jungers and Reviewers:

-We are deeply grateful to all of you for your incredibly insightful comments on our draft.
+We are deeply grateful to all of you for your very insightful comments on our draft.
 These suggestions have been instrumental in helping us find perspective on our manuscript and incorporate a new sense of clarity.
-We hope that the revisions that we made, as suggested, throughout the paper have brought clarity to aspects of our paper that were initially unclear or confusing.
-We feel that, thanks to these suggestions and subsequent revisions, the paper is much stronger overall and we are happy to submit it to you again for consideration.
+We feel that your suggested revisions have helped us clarify aspects of our paper that were unclear or confusing and that our paper is now much stronger.

 You noted in your decision letter that there were three general points that concerned the reviewers.
-First of these was analyses.
+The first point concerned the analyses.
 We did not reduce the number of analyses, but we have streamlined the text of the document so that the figures and text were not redundant.
 We have also included a new section (“Why these methods?”) in the general discussion that offers further justification for some of the less familiar analyses, as well as a new table (Table 3) that shows the analyses we included, some similar methods, and possible applications.

 The second point was well made—the word “cognitive” was not the best term to use given the overall context.
-We have edited the paper so that “cognitive” is replaced throughout with “qualia”.
+We have edited the paper so that “cognitive” is replaced throughout with “qualia.”
 We feel this more accurately reflects the concept behind the analyses.

 The third point identified a concern about participants.
 We have added a table (Table 2) that includes participant demographic information.
-However, reviewer 2 makes the specific point of asking which languages were spoken by the participants.
+However, Reviewer 2 makes the specific point of asking which languages were spoken by the participants.
 Unfortunately, this was not part of the original data gathered as part of this study and we regret that it cannot be reported.
 The other point, about psycholinguistic literature, has been addressed in the text.

 Below are our changes or rebuttals to each of the points made by the reviewers.